Speakers at Shakti Kumbh 2026

 Dr. Adyasha Das

-Dr. Adyasha Das is a multiple award-winning academician, researcher, writer, and travel blogger from Odisha, India.
+Dr. Adyasha Das, Convenor IHAR Odisha, is a multiple award-winning academician, researcher, writer, and travel blogger from Odisha, India.
 Her distinguished career merges academia, cultural preservation, and social empowerment.
 She has been honoured with several awards, including the Shriram Travel Grant, Chausathi Yogini Award, and the Suryadatta National Award for Tourism and Indian Heritage, and was selected as an Akshar Writer in Residence by Sahitya Akademi and the Goethe Foundation.

 With deep expertise in heritage and cultural tourism, human resource management, and cross-cultural studies, Dr. Das has contributed significantly through her academic publications and creative writings.
 Her work focuses on highlighting the importance of cultural diversity and preserving India’s rich heritage.
 Through seminars, workshops, and public lectures, she has actively engaged grassroots communities in heritage conservation efforts.